 The best part, of course, is the price.
 Buy the ingredients in bulk and you will have extremely high-quality beard oil for just $3.9 + the bottle (which you can re-use).

 As Guy Fieri would say; “That is gangster!”

 2. The Goodbye Beardruff

-Nobody likes dry beard dandruff, and while it may be tricky to prevent, one of the best methods is still cleaning and properly moisturizing the beard area, while making sure that bacterial growth won’t have a breeding ground on there.
+Nobody likes dry skin under their beards or beard dandruff, and while it may be tricky to prevent, one of the best methods is still cleaning and properly moisturizing the beard area, while making sure that bacterial growth won’t have a breeding ground on there.